Srivijaya: Golden age

-The 7th-century Sojomerto inscription mentioned that an Old Malay-speaking Shivaist family led by Dapunta Selendra had established themselves in the Batang area of the northern coast of Central Java.
+The 7th-century Sojomerto inscription mentions that an Old Malay-speaking Shivaist family led by Dapunta Selendra had established themselves in the Batang area of the northern coast of Central Java.
 He was possibly the progenitor of the Sailendra family.
 By the early 8th century, an influential Buddhist family related to Srivijaya, the Sailendra family of Javanese ancestry, dominated Central Java.
-The ruling lineage of Srivijaya then intermarried with the Sailendras of Central Java.

-Conquest of Malay Peninsula
+Conquest of the Malay Peninsula

-During the same century, Langkasuka on the Malay Peninsula became part of Srivijaya.
+During the 7th century, Langkasuka on the Malay Peninsula became part of Srivijaya.
 Soon after this, Pan Pan and Tambralinga, north of Langkasuka, came under Srivijayan influence.
-These kingdoms on the peninsula were major trading nations that transported goods across the Kra isthmus.
+These kingdoms on the peninsula were major trading nations that transported goods across the Kra Isthmus.

 The Ligor inscription in Vat Sema Muang says that Maharaja Dharmasetu of Srivijaya ordered the construction of three sanctuaries dedicated to the Bodhisattvas Padmapani, Vajrapani, and Buddha in the northern Malay Peninsula.

 Sailendra dynasty rule

-The Sailendras of Java established and nurtured a dynastic alliance with the Sumatran Srivijayan lineage, and then further established their rule and authority in the Mataram Kingdom of Central Java.
+The Sailendras of Java established a relationship with the Sumatran Srivijayan lineage, and then further established their rule and authority in the Mataram kingdom of Central Java.
+It is unknown what the exact nature of their relationship was, with Arab sources mentioning that Zabag (Java) ruled over Sribuza (Srivijaya), Kalah (a place in the Malay peninsula, probably Kedah), and Ramni (a place in Sumatra, probably Lambri).

 In Java, Dharanindra's successor was Samaragrawira (r.
-800–819), mentioned in the Nalanda inscription (dated 860) as the father of Balaputradewa, and the son of Śailendravamsatilaka (the jewel of the Śailendra family) with the stylised name being Śrīviravairimathana (the slayer of a heroic enemy), which refers to Dharanindra.
+800–819), mentioned in the Nalanda inscription (dated 860) as the father of Balaputradewa, and the son of Śailendravamsatilaka (the jewel of the Śailendra family) with the stylised name Śrīviravairimathana (the slayer of a heroic enemy), which refers to Dharanindra.
 Unlike his predecessor, the expansive and warlike Dharanindra, Samaragrawira seems to have been a pacifist, enjoying the peaceful prosperity of interior Java in the Kedu Plain and being more interested in completing the Borobudur project.
-He appointed the Khmer Prince Jayavarman II as governor of Indrapura in the Mekong delta under Sailendran rule.
-This decision was later proven to be a mistake, as Jayavarman II revolted, moved his capital further inland north from Tonle Sap to Mahendraparvata, severing the link to Srivijaya and proclaimed Khmer independence from Java in 802.
+It was in these years, at the beginning of the 9th century, that the Khmer prince Jayavarman II was appointed governor of Indrapura in the Mekong Delta under Sailendran rule.
+This decision was later proven to be a mistake, as Jayavarman II revolted, moved his capital further inland north from Tonle Sap to Mahendraparvata, severing the link to Srivijaya and proclaimed Khmer independent from Java in 802.
 Samaragrawira was mentioned as the king of Java that married Tārā, daughter of Dharmasetu.
-He was mentioned as his other name Rakai Warak in Mantyasih inscription.
+He was mentioned by his other name Rakai Warak in the Mantyasih inscription.